Aryan779/Library-Management-Project/README.md

 - 1.)
 You can "add book in the database(or library)"
 - 2.)
 You can "delete book in the database(or library)"
 - 3.)
-You can "issue book from the database(or library) by changing the status(see in the project)"
+You can "issue book from the database(or library) by changing the status of the book (see in the project)"
 - 4.)
 You can "view the book list".
+- 5.)
+You can "return book from the database(or library) by changing the status of the book (see in the project)"